Get started with Microsoft Defender for Endpoint Plan 1

 In the navigation bar, choose Reports.

 Select a report in the list.
-You'll see the following three reports:
+Reports include:

 - Threat protection report